Dracula 2000: Plot

-In 2000 London, Matthew Van Helsing, a grandson of 19th-century physician Abraham Van Helsing, owns an antique shop built over the site of Carfax Abbey.
-One night, Van Helsing's secretary, Solina, her boyfriend Marcus, and their companions Trick, Nightshade, Dax, and Eddie break into the shop's underground vault, believing it must contain valuables.
+In 2000 London, wealthy antiquary Matthew Van Helsing runs an antique shop on the site of Carfax Abbey, a business inherited from his grandfather, the Dutch physician and polymath Abraham Van Helsing.
+Solina, Van Helsing’s American secretary, orchestrates a heist with her boyfriend, Marcus, and their crew—Trick, Nightshade, Dax, and Eddie—to infiltrate the shop's fortified high-tech vault in search of riches.
 Instead, they discover a sealed silver coffin.
 While attempting to open the coffin, Eddie and Dax are impaled by spikes, spraying the coffin with blood and alerting Van Helsing to their presence.
-Assuming the coffin must contain his valuables, the group escapes with it aboard a plane to New Orleans, and Van Helsing arranges a flight to pursue them, unwittingly accompanied by his apprentice, Simon Sheppard.
+Assuming the coffin must contain Van Helsing's valuables, the group escapes with it aboard a plane to New Orleans, and Van Helsing pursues them with his apprentice, Simon Sheppard, in tow.

-Aboard their plane, Nightshade unlocks the coffin, revealing the withered body of Count Dracula.
+Aboard their plane, Nightshade unlocks the coffin, revealing the withered body of Dracula.
 Having been awakened by the blood on his coffin, Dracula attacks and vampirizes Solina and her group.
-Rejuvenated, Dracula has a vision of a young woman, Mary Heller, who simultaneously sees him.
-After the plane crashes in a Louisiana swamp, the seemingly deceased passengers are taken to a makeshift morgue, while Dracula vampirizes Valerie Sharpe, a presenter reporting on the crash.
+Rejuvenated, Dracula shares a telepathic link with Mary Heller, an English expatriate who sees him as he sees her.
+Following a Louisiana swamp crash, Dracula emerges to vampirize anchorwoman Valerie Sharpe after killing her cameraman, while local authorities take the other victims to a makeshift morgue.
 He then travels to New Orleans to find Mary.
-Estranged from her family, Mary has recently been experiencing vivid dreams about Dracula, unaware of who he is.

-Van Helsing and Simon arrive in New Orleans and destroy most of Dracula's newborn vampires.
-Afterward, Van Helsing confesses to Simon that he is Abraham Van Helsing, who defeated Dracula in 1897, and has extended his own life by regularly injecting Dracula's blood from within the leeches that accompanied Dracula and posing as his own descendants to disguise it.
-In the century since, Van Helsing has failed to find a method of permanently killing Dracula.
-All that is known, though, is that Dracula abhors God, Christian cultures, and silver, and is ancient and the first of his kind.
-Van Helsing also reveals that Mary is his daughter.
-She was conceived after Van Helsing began his injections and thus shares a blood connection to Dracula.
-Van Helsing's wife left with Mary after learning his secrets and of what he had done.
+Haunted by dreams of an unknown Dracula, Mary clings to her resentment toward the father she blames for her late mother’s mental decline.